-After signing a marriage certificate and submitting one simple name change form to social security, Vanessa Gonzales became my new middle-nameless identity.
+After signing a marriage certificate and submitting one simple form to social security, Vanessa Gonzales became my new middle-nameless identity.
 And I didn't give much thought to publishing under my maiden name until I actually got published.
 All of a sudden I was in a panic.
 Concerned about everything that could possibly go wrong, even worst case scenario—divorce.
-Yeah, I've been with my husband for 14 years, married for 11, but in our high divorce-rate society, the possibilities for disaster seem limitless.
-In a near frantic state, I made endless pros and cons lists.
-I also did research on pen names and the history of female writers who used them.
-I won't break into a history lesson, but I had somehow never realized that George Eliot was actually Mary Ann Evans!
-Drrrr. :) And it may be 2011, but even the middle-grade readers super-hero, Joanne Rowling (who also doesn't have a middle name :) was advised to publish with the ambiguous initials J.K. so as not to hinder her popularity with Harry Potter's initial target audience: young male readers.
+I've been with my husband for 14-years, married for 11, but I'd be remiss not to consider every contingency, right?
+I made endless pros and cons lists.
+I also did research on pen-names and the history of female writers who used them.
+I won't break into a history lesson, but I had somehow never realized that George Eliot was actually Mary Ann Evans. *facepalm* And it may be 2011, but even the fantasy author super-hero, Joanne Rowling (who also doesn't have a middle name :)) was advised to publish with the ambiguous initials J.K. so as not to hinder her popularity with Harry Potter's initial target audience: young male readers.
 But following that formula would eliminate the portion of my name that is inherently me.
 And I've always loved my first name.
 Yay—progress!
-But I'm right back where I started, wondering what to do about Gonzales.
+But I was right back where I started, wondering what to do about Gonzales.
 Shouldn't this be easier?

-At this point I turned to the only reliable place I know for important decision making relief: music videos on YouTube.
+At that point, I turned to the only reliable place I know for important decision making relief: music videos on YouTube.
 While watching an old Joni Mitchell video, "Born To Take The Highway," I notice that she is introduced as Joni Anderson.
 How cool is that!?
 I'm off to Wikipedia.
 Sure enough, her maiden name is Anderson.
-Mitchell was her married name and despite divorce, she stuck with it.
+Mitchell was her married name, and despite divorce, she stuck with it.
 What a conflicting sign.
-But I started leaning toward the idea that if I establish myself as Gonzales, then come what may that's who I am to my readers.
+But I started leaning toward the idea that if I establish myself as Gonzales then, come what may, that's who I am to my readers.
 Also, I already own the domain vanessagonzales.com, which I purchased without hesitation on a day I wasn't over-analyzing my identity.
-The list in favor of Gonzales is getting longer.
-Still, I'm wavering until a TED talk I watched recently comes to mind, "The politics of Fiction" by Elif Safak.
+The list in favor of Gonzales was getting longer.
+Still, I wavered until a TED talk I watched recently came to mind: "The politics of Fiction" by Elif Safak.

 Safak says that writers are, "Not seen as creative individuals on their own, but are seen as representatives of their respective cultures, and that we need to understand the value of representing and writing what we know."
 Great, I think, here I go again.
 But then she goes on to say that we should get out of our cultural ghetto and visit others to write what we feel not just what we know.
 And it dawns on me that having married someone with Hispanic ancestry, whether I know much about it or not, it is something that I feel, and getting out of my own cultural ghetto will inevitably lead me toward that one.